 Both spouses are mentally capable of making their own decisions.

 You both must be of sound mind.
 If either of you is mentally incapacitated in any way, you won't be able to mediate.

 Equitable Mediation Makes Out of State Divorces Easier

 Divorce is already difficult and divorce living in different states doesn’t make it any less stressful.

-If you or your spouse lives in New Jersey, Illinois, Pennsylvania, New York or California, and both want to mediate (or complete your interstate divorce without lawyers), why not learn more about the benefits of working with us before you file divorce papers?
+If you or your spouse lives in New Jersey, Illinois, Pennsylvania, New York, California, or Washington State, and both want to mediate (or complete your interstate divorce without lawyers), why not learn more about the benefits of working with us before you file divorce papers?